-When visitors come to your website, what is displayed on the page they have opened is what determines how long they will stick to that page.
+When visitors come to your website, what is displayed on the page they have opened determines how long they will stick to that page.
 Having that in mind, it is very essential to know how to convey what you offer, what you do, who you are, who is your target market and why you offer the services in the most effective.

 Be clear, precise, and straight to the point.
 Make sure you make a good impression, by the general look of the website, the logo, the slogan, and everything that says more about the website.
 If you keep this in mind, visitors will realize you are serious and not a joker with the services you offer.

-6) Call to Action buttons
+6) Call-to-Action buttons

 To ensure your visitors do not get confused or stranded when they visit your website, Call To Action (CTA’s) buttons come in handy.
 If it is a hotel’s portal; it is very essential to have a “Book Room” button that will give the visitor a hint of what to do next.
 A website should not make people think too much, things should flow easily.
 If it is a shopping cart, then have a cart icon on an invisible area on the website, preferably at the top right of the nav.
-Other CTA’s are not limited to a particular area, but they should be easily visible.
+Other CTAs are not limited to a particular area, but they should be easily visible.

 - The company’s phone number